-Pairs well with: the other Double Dragon games, as well as other side scrolling beat’em ups from the era.
+Pairs well with: other side scrolling beat’em ups from the era.